Openspace-Social/OpenSpace-Web/README.md

 The project is a [Nuxt](https://nuxtjs.org/) application.

-It's dependent on the [okuna-api](https://github.com/OkunaOrg/okuna-api) backend, be it whether you host your own or use the Okuna backend at https://api.openbook.social/
+It's dependent on the [Openspace-API](https://github.com/Openspace-Social/OpenSpace-API) backend, be it whether you host your own or use the Openspace backend at https://api.openbook.social/

 ## Contributing